Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Micron (MU)

 Risk: 81% gross margin is historically the cycle top.
-Memory cycles compress fast when supply catches up.
+Memory cycles compress fast when supply catches demand.
 Capex expansion now seeds the next over-supply.

 Western Digital (WDC)